-I had already arranged to chill with a friend of mine for that evening, but it wasn’t a big deal, because the process of putting the machine into my van shouldn’t take more than 5 minutes, so I planned for her to come with.
-Besides, the extra pair of hands would have been useful, even if they are attached to a woman :)
+I had already arranged to chill with a friend of mine for that time, but it wasn’t a big deal, because the process of putting the machine into my van shouldn’t take more than 5 minutes.
+Besides, the extra pair of hands will be useful (even though she’s a girl).

 So, yesterday evening, around 6’ish, me and my friend popped round my tenant’s house.
-My tenant greeted us, and then proceeded to lead us through the house, into the back garden, where he had left the washing machine.
+My tenant greeted us, and then proceeded to lead us through the house, into the back garden, where he had left the piece of junk.

 I looked at my tenant and said, “Is this heavy?”, he responded, “Yeah, it’s pretty damn heavy.
 You may struggle”

-I just assumed the guy was half the man I am, consequently I wasn’t really expecting to challenge my power-lifting ability.
 Me and my friend both hunched over, leaning towards the appliance, each grabbing one end of the washing machine.
-As we lifted the appliance, we looked at one another with the, “fuck me, this is actually heavy” look on our faces.
-You know when you expect something to be a lot lighter than it is, and then you’re caught in a moment of shock when you realise it’s a lot heavier than anticipated?
-That’s what happened.
+As we lifted the appliance, we both instantly looked at one another, with the, “fuck me, this is heavy” expression.

 This is genuinely what we looked like…

-While most of my senses were quickly deteriorating as I was becoming weaker, I remember him muttering (in a serious/genuine tone), “I am impressed that you two managed to lift it”
+While most of my senses were quickly deteriorating as I was becoming weaker and weaker, I remember him muttering (in a serious/genuine tone), “I am impressed that you two managed to lift it”

 Right, ok.
 Cock.

-It eventually took about 15-20 minutes for us to transfer the washing machine from the back of the house to the front, and into the van.
-The entire process was a total struggle, and I felt like we had been through a workout.
-We were hunched over the entire time, trying to laugh as much as possible, because otherwise we probably would have cried.
-By the end of it, we were were left red-faced and perspirated with dirty and wet clothing, not to mention sore hands.
-It wasn’t a pretty sight.
+It eventually took about 15-20 minutes for us to transfer the washing machine from the back of the house to the front and into the van.
+The entire process was a total struggle.
+By the end of it, we were both red-faced, sweaty and our clothes were dirt ridden and soaked.

-My only conclusion is that he had it fixated in his head that I’m the landlord, and he’s the tenant, and we should stick to those roles.
-It’s the landlords responsibility/job to dispose of the machine washing, and he didn’t want to interfere with the preassigned duties.
-Kind of like a guy who refuses to cook or clean because he thinks it’s the woman’s role.
-Thing is, if the roles were reversed, I would have naturally helped my landlord (even if he wasn’t struggling).
+The only semi-feasible conclusion I could think of was that he has it fixated in his head that I’m the landlord and he’s the tenant, and we should stick to those roles.
+It’s the landlords responsibility/job to dispose of the machine washing, and he didn’t want there to be any confusion over the pecking order.
+If that is a case, what a weird son-of-a-bitch.
+If not that, he’s either a soulless drone, or one lazy-ass fucker.

 Anyways, this blog post really has nothing to do with anything, and it really wasn’t a big deal.
-I just thought it was extremely strange behavior, and left me questioning mankind… yet again.
+I just thought it was extremely strange behaviour, and left me questioning mankind… yet again.